Stress at work: ace stress management in the workplace

 What the HR department can do:

 Managing conflicts in the team is an essential HR responsibility.
-Avoiding conflict goes deep to the organization structure and culture.
-Building a conflict-prone working environment is an art for itself and can look vastly different in multiple companies or organizations.
+Avoiding conflict goes deep to the organization's structure and culture.
+Building a conflict-prone working environment is an art in itself and can look vastly different in multiple companies or organizations.

 Take time off